 Among countries with the highest number of overseas Chinese on each continent, the largest Chinese diaspora community is living in Indonesia, numbering more than ten million people.
 Most of these people are descendants from migrants born in China, who have moved to Indonesia a long time ago.
 On the contrary, a large part of overseas Chinese living in Canada and Australia have arrived in these countries only during the last two decades.
 China as an emigration country Many Chinese people have emigrated from their home country in search of better living conditions and educational chances.
 The increasing number of Chinese emigrants has benefited from loosened migration policies.
 On the one hand, the attitude of the Chinese government towards emigration has changed significantly.
 Overseas Chinese are considered to be strong supporters for the overall strength of Chinese culture and international influence.
 On the other hand, migration policies in the United States and Canada are changing with time, expanding migration opportunities for non-European immigrants.
 As a result, China has become one of the world’s largest emigration countries as well as the country with the highest outflows of high net worth individuals.
 However, the mass emigration is causing a severe loss of homegrown talents and assets.
 The problem of talent and wealth outflow has raised pressing questions to the Chinese government, and a solution to this issue is yet to be determined.
 Popular destinations among Chinese emigrants Over the last decades, English speaking developed countries have been popular destinations for Chinese emigrants.
 In 2022 alone, the number of people from China naturalized as U.S. citizens had amounted to over 27,000 people, while nearly 68,000 had obtained legal permanent resident status as “green card” recipients.
 Among other popular immigration destinations for Chinese riches are Canada, Australia, Europe, and Singapore.

-According to a survey conducted in September and October 2021, around 40 percent of Australian residents with a Chinese ancestry said Australia is more to blame for tensions in the Australia-China relationship.
-In contrast, only four percent of representative respondents from the total Australian population thought Australia is more to blame for the tensions.
+According to a survey conducted in September and October 2021, around ** percent of Australian residents with a Chinese ancestry said they trusted China at least somewhat to act responsibly in the world.
+In contrast, only ** percent of representative respondents from the total Australian population believed China would do so.

 Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/